-Shooters in Pistol range with Blaze Red Safety Jackets required to be worn when going forward of the firing point
+Shooters in Pistol range with Blaze Red Safety Jackets required to be worn when going forward of the firing point a.
+Know and obey all range commands.

 Note: The Yellow Safety Line.
 During ceasefire all shooters must remain behind this safety line for the duration of the ceasefire and until such time as the RSO calls "Shooters to the line"